 Environmental Protection Act 1990 (c.
-43)
+43) (Ref 3)

-The Environmental Protection Act 1990 (c.
+M{2.5} The Environmental Protection Act 1990 (c.
 43) as amended in 1996 and 1999 implements integrated pollution control for the disposal of waste to air, land and water, including solid waste disposal.
-The generation of waste from the development shall be managed in accordance with all applicable legislation and policy and in accordance with good practice.
+The generation of waste from the proposed development shall be managed in accordance with all applicable legislation and policy and in accordance with good practice.

-Environmental Protection (Duty of Care) Regulations 1991
+Environmental Protection (Duty of Care) Regulations 1991 (Ref 4)

-This Act defines the fundamental structure and authority for waste management and control of emissions into the environment, within England and Wales and Scotland.
+M2.6 This Act defines the fundamental structure and authority for waste management and control of emissions into the environment, within England and Wales and Scotland.
 This includes regulations surrounding the controlled disposal of waste on land, either household, industrial or commercial in origin.
 It introduced the concept of the Duty of Care for all wastes, with controls on the transportation, treatment, carrying and keeping of waste.

-The Waste (England & Wales) Regulations 2011
+The Waste (England & Wales) Regulations 2011 (Ref 5)

-This amended several previous pieces of legislation including; Hazardous Waste (England and Wales) Regulation 2005, Environmental Permitting (England and Wales) Regulations 2010, Public General Acts and secondary legislation.
+M2.7 This amended several previous pieces of legislation including; Hazardous Waste (England and Wales) Regulation 2005, Environmental Permitting (England and Wales) Regulations 2010, Public General Acts and secondary legislation.
 Part of the stipulated duties included within the 2011 regulations is the obligation for establishments to adhere to the waste hierarchy.
 This new addition was intended to incorporate greater aspects of the circular economy.

-The Environmental Permitting (England and Wales) Regulations 2016
+The Environmental Permitting (England and Wales) Regulations 2016 (Ref 6)

-J2.8 The Environmental Permitting Regulations 2016 (SI 2016/1154) replace the 2010 Regulations (SI 2010/675) (as amended in 2011 (SI 2011/2043), 2012 (SI 2012/630) and 2014 (SI 2014/255)).
+M2.8 The Environmental Permitting Regulations 2016 (SI 2016/1154) replace the 2010 Regulations (SI 2010/675) (as amended in 2011 (SI 2011/2043), 2012 (SI 2012/630) and 2014 (SI 2014/255)).
 The Regulations put in place requirements to ensure that sites that produce certain materials and undertake certain activities (such as the storage, use or treatment of waste) have a permit or exemption from the regulator (i.e. the Environment Agency).
-Permit or exemption details of all sites that manage waste from the Scheme will be checked to ensure waste is being managed legally.
+Permit or exemption details of all sites that manage waste from the proposed development will be checked to confirm waste is being managed legally.

-Hazardous Waste (England & Wales) Regulations 2016
+Hazardous Waste (England & Wales) Regulations 2016 (Ref 7)

-These control the movement and subsequent management of hazardous waste.
+M2.9 These Regulations control the movement and subsequent management of hazardous waste.
 This includes the restrictions placed on the co-mingling of hazardous waste types and mixing hazardous with non-hazardous waste.
 Since the 2016 amendment, organisations that produce or store 500kg or more hazardous waste per year are no longer required to register premises with the Environment Agency (EA), however it is still mandatory to complete a consignment note which ensures the hazardous waste information is recorded within the EA register.

-Waste Electrical and Electronic Equipment (WEEE) Regulations 2013 (SI 2013/3113)
+Waste Electrical and Electronic Equipment (WEEE) Regulations 2013 (SI 2013/3113) (Ref 8)

-J{2.10} The Regulations revoke the previous WEEE Regulations (2006 (SI 2006/3289), 2007 (SI 2007/3454), 2009 (SI 2009/2957) and 2010 (SI 2010/1155)) and have a key objective to reduce the amount of WEEE that goes to landfill.
+M2.10The Regulations revoke the previous WEEE Regulations (2006 (SI 2006/3289), 2007 (SI 2007/3454), 2009 (SI 2009/2957) and 2010 (SI 2010/1155)) and have a key objective to reduce the amount of WEEE that goes to landfill.
 This is to be achieved by making producers responsible for the collection, treatment and recovery of WEEE, including the associated costs.

-The CLP (Classification, Labelling and Packaging) Regulation (EC 1272/2008)
+The CLP (Classification, Labelling and Packaging) Regulation (EC 1272/2008) (Ref 9)